marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-03-18-Fabric with Snowflake.md

 ![Fabric shortcut](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/shortcut.jpg?raw=true)

 ##### Introduction to lakehouse, data files formats
+Before discussing the features in detail, let's recall the benefits of a lakehouse and the different formats used in the data analytics world.

 Lakehouse represents a significant advance in data management, combining flexibility, performance and governance to meet current and future business challenges.
 But when it comes to storage formats, well, vendors (for the most part) have storage formats that are certainly open, but different